Safety through feedback in Constrained RL: Experiments

 \section{Experiments}

-We investigate the following questions in our experiments: 1) Does RLSF succeed in effectively learning safe behaviours?
-2) Can the inferred cost function be transferred across agents in the same task? and 3) How does the proposed novelty based sampling scheme compare with other methods used in the literature?
+We investigate the following questions in our experiments: \begin{enumerate} \item Does RLSF succeed in effectively learning safe behaviours? \item Can the inferred cost function be transferred across agents in the same task? \item How does the proposed novelty based sampling scheme compare with other methods used in the literature? \item How accurate is inferred cost function compared to the true cost function? \item How can we address the overestimation bias of the inferred cost function as described in Section \ref{sec:theory}? \end{enumerate}